saylesss88/nix-book/src/nix/impermanence.md

 reset to a pristine state on each reboot, while designated directories and files remain persistent.
 This provides a highly reliable and rollback-friendly system.

+In NixOS, "state" is any data or condition of the system that isn't defined in your declarative configuration.
+The impermanence approach aims to make this state temporary (ephemeral) or easily resettable, so your system always matches your configuration and can recover from unwanted changes or corruption.

 ## Impermanence: The Concept and Its BTRFS Implementation

 In a traditional Linux system, most of this state is stored on the disk and